Composer Usage Tips

 Packagist.org – Global Repository

-Packagist is the main package repository, in which Composer tries to search packages, if not told otherwise.
+Packagist is the main repository where Composer searches for packages by default.
 You can also publish your own packages here.

 What If We Don’t Want the Central Repository

-If we have internal applications or libraries in our company, which cannot be hosted publicly on Packagist, we can create our own repositories for those project.
+If we have internal applications or libraries within our company that cannot be hosted publicly, we can create our own repositories for them.

 Autoloading

-A key feature of Composer is that it provides autoloading for all classes it installs, which you start by including a file
+A key feature of Composer is that it provides autoloading for all the classes it installs.
+You activate this by including the vendor/autoload.php file.

 {